 1. Auto Delete Old Conversations

-Under that graphic in Settings, Apple tells you how much data you can save if you automatically remove messages and attachments sent and received more than a year ago.
+Under that graphic in Settings, Apple tells you how much data you can save if you opt for automatic removal of messages and attachments that are more than a year old.

 2. Review Large Attachments

-It will also show you how to see large files that you have sent or received so you can see determine whether to delete them.
+It will also show you how to see large files so you can see decide whether to delete them.

 3. Uninstall Unused Apps

 Many of us have apps that we rarely use.
-They’re literally just taking up space that we need for other things.
+They’re just taking up space we need for other things.

-If you scroll down, you can also see the last time you opened an app.
+If you scroll down the iPhone Storage screen, you can see the apps you’ve installed along with the last time you opened them.

-Just find the “Last Used” line under the app’s name and that should help you decide whether you should keep it or delete it to save space.
+Just find the “Last Used” line under the app’s name to help you decide whether you should keep it or delete it to save space.

 If you click on the app, the iPhone also gives you the option to “Offload” the app, which will delete it from your device but restore all of the documents and data you had if you choose to re-install it.